 The publication reported that Heidesch used a secret camera to record children while they were nude.
 Once the charges were levied, St. Thomas Aquinas High School placed Mr. Heidesch on leave.
-The events are reported to have occurred between August 1, 2016, and October 5, 2021.
+The events of at least 10 occurrences are reported between August 1, 2016, and October 5, 2021.

 To date, the school choir director has been charged with:

 - Two counts of breach of privacy

 - Four counts of sexual exploitation of a child;

 - Twenty-four counts of invasion of privacy

 When Did The Alleged Sexual Exploitation Occur?

 Joseph Heidesch has been an employee of St. Thomas Aquinas for over a decade, specifically twenty-two years.
 The federal complaints specify the alleged abuses taking place between 2016 and 2021.
 According to the court records, at least two of those incidents occurred in 2019, one of which involved a teenager who could not be identified, boy or girl.
 The choir director was arrested in October 2021.

 What Did Joseph Heidesch Allegedly Do?

 According to the parents of one of the victims, the former choir director would ask students to get undressed in an area of his office that had a secret camera.
 The court documents outline a specific time of a recorded video stored on Heidesch’s computer, where a student was in a state of undress.